resgroup/hill-of-towie-open-source-analysis/README.md

 The folder `uplift_analysis` uses [wind-up](https://github.com/resgroup/wind-up) to run two analyses of energy uplift after turbine upgrades.

+Note any analysis can be run without running the others, e.g. you do not need to run `01_northing.py` before `02_aero_up.py`.

 The script `uplift_analysis/01_northing.py` calculates the northing corrections saved to `uplift_analysis/wind_up_config/northing/optimized_northing_corrections.yaml` and used in subsequent analyses.
 The plot below shows the circular difference of ERA5 wind direction to each turbine's yaw direction before the northing